DaveCalaway/PiLapse/README.md

 If Detected is 0, the camera is not connected to the Raspi.

 **Download** the script folder from GitHub or run this command: "git clone https://github.com/DaveCalaway/PiLapse"
-**Install** the script by running the "Install.py".
+**Install** The folder "PiLapse" MUST stay at "/home/pi/" and you can install the script by running the "Install.py".
-The script will start autonomous every time the RPi boot.
+The script will start autonomously every time the RPi boot.

 ### Terminal